-Clapshot: A Tasty Alternative Inclusion in Bangers and Mash
+4. Clapshot: A Tasty Alternative Inclusion in Bangers and Mash

 Clapshot is a very simple Scottish dish, believed to have originated in the Orkney Islands, off the North Coast of Scotland.
 It consists of swede turnip, potato and chives, mixed with butter, sea salt and white pepper.
 Occasionally, finely chopped onion will also be added but it has not been included in this recipe.

-1 large baking potato
+- 1 large baking potato

 - 1/2 small swede turnip

-1 tbsp chopped chives
+- 1 tablespoon chopped chives

-Sea salt and white pepper
+- Sea salt and white pepper

-Peel the potato and the swede.
+- Peel the potato and the swede.
 Chop in to approximately one inch chunks and add to a large pot.
 Season with sea salt and pour in enough cold water to ensure all the pieces are comfortably covered.
 Put on a high heat until the water boils then reduce the heat to achieve a modest simmer for twenty-five to thirty minutes, until the pieces are softened.

-Drain the potato and swede through a colander and return to the empty pot.
+- Drain the potato and swede through a colander and return to the empty pot.
 Add the butter and season.
 Be sure to mash before adding the chopped chives, otherwise the chives will become stuck in the hand masher.
 Add the chives last of all, stir well and check for final seasoning adjustments.

-If you are serving your clapshot as here with pan fried sausages, onions and Brussels sprouts, the sausages should be added (unpricked) to a non-stick frying pan with a little vegetable oil a few minutes after the potato and swede reaches a simmer.
+- If you are serving your clapshot as here with pan fried sausages, onions and Brussels sprouts, the sausages should be added (unpricked) to a non-stick frying pan with a little vegetable oil a few minutes after the potato and swede reaches a simmer.
 Fry on a very low heat for about twenty minutes, turning frequently.
 Add the sliced onion for the last ten minutes of cooking.

-Remove any loose or dead leaves from the Brussels sprouts and simmer in lightly salted water for ten to twelve minutes, only until softened and not until mushy.
+- Remove any loose or dead leaves from the Brussels sprouts and simmer in lightly salted water for ten to twelve minutes, only until softened and not until mushy.
 Drain through a colander.

-You can now plate up your tasty, alternative bangers and mash for immediate service.
+- You can now plate up your tasty, alternative bangers and mash for immediate service.

-Are you a Fan of Swede, Rutabaga, or Whatever you Happen to Call It?
+Are You a Fan of Swede, Rutabaga, or Whatever You Happen to Call It?